ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 - [on the production Optimism network](https://optimistic.etherscan.io/address/0x420000000000000000000000000000000000000F#readContract)
 - [on the Optimistic Kovan test network](https://kovan-optimistic.etherscan.io/address/0x420000000000000000000000000000000000000F#readContract)

+This is a push Oracle, because Optimism updates it automatically whenever those parameters change (even L1 gas price, which could be more volatile, is only changed once every five minutes).

 ## Chainlink

 On Optimism [Chainlink](https://chain.link/) provides a number of [price feeds](https://docs.chain.link/docs/optimism-price-feeds/).
 Those feeds are available both on the production network and the Kovan test network.

 [See here how to use the Chainlink feeds](https://docs.chain.link/docs/get-the-latest-price/).

+This is a push Oracle.
+You can always get up to date information (see, for example, [here (scroll down to **latestAnswer**)](https://optimistic.etherscan.io/address/0x13e3Ee699D1909E989722E753853AE30b17e08c5#readContract)).

 ## Universal Market Access (UMA)